henrytien/clr-via-csharp/README.md

 # Performance

 When you learn CSharp language, here are many you should care performance tips.
-This is a note that helps you have good performance and hurting performance.
+This is a note that helps your code have good performance and avoid hurting performance.

 ## Improving performance